skx/maildir-tools/README.md

 You can specify either the short-path to the Maildir, beneath the root directory, or the complete path `/home/skx/Maildir/people-foo`, depending upon your preference.

+## `maildir-utils ui`

+This is an __extremely__ minimal UI, which shows a list of maildirs.

+It works by executing itself, which is suboptimal.

+You can view/scroll the message lists.  `vi` keys work.
+As do others.

 # TODO